 She and the ball are completely hidden now.

 I hung around for as long as I could, hoping I'd see her re-emerge.
 But alas, I had to go and attend to life stuff.
-According to what I've since read, this "roller" dung beetle mama likely either laid her inside the "brood" ball (which would feed the larva) or saved the ball to eat later.
+According to what I've since read, this "roller" dung beetle mama likely either laid her eggs inside the "brood" ball (which would feed the larva) or saved the ball to eat later.
 I'll never know for sure.
 And I don't want to disturb her many hours of work.

 Hey, according to this post on National Geographic Kids, dung beetles are the world's strongest insect AND strongest animal!
 "When moving balls of dung, a roller can pull a whopping 1,141 times its own bodyweight," the post states.
 "That's the same as a human dragging six full double-decker busses along the road!"
 Wow, who knew!?